Lutheranism by region: Nordic countries

 The Uppsala Cathedral, the headquarters of the Church of Sweden.

-Lutheranism is the established church in most of the Nordic countries including Denmark, Norway, Sweden, Finland and Iceland.
+Lutheranism is the established church in most of the Nordic countries including Denmark, Norway, Sweden, Finland, and Iceland.
 In these countries, where most people are Lutheran, the churches are supported by taxes, either indirectly through the general taxes paid by most citizens or directly in the form of a church tax.

-In Denmark, Finland, Iceland and Sweden citizens who are members of organized religious societies contribute this church tax to their respective religious societies.
-However, in Norway there is no direct church tax of any kind, the state church is supported over through the national budget.
-As of May 21, 2012, The Church of Norway is no longer a state church.
-However, The Church of Norway is not a separate legal entity from the government, the church is regulated by a special church law unlike other religions and the Norwegian King is required to be a member of the Church of Norway.
+In Denmark, Finland, Iceland, and Sweden, citizens who are members of organized religious societies contribute this church tax to their respective religious societies.
+However, in Norway there is no direct church tax of any kind and the state church is supported over through the national budget.
+As of May 21, 2012, the Church of Norway is no longer a state church.
+However, the Church of Norway is not a separate legal entity from the government and is instead regulated by a special church law unlike other religions.
+The Norwegian king is required to be a member of the Church of Norway.

 The typical church tax, an income tax of about 1 to 2%, is collected only from the members of the church or other religious society, but the church also gets its share from other taxes such as the municipal corporation tax in some regions.
 Priests are educated at the Faculties of Theology of the state universities or private colleges.

 Many major seaports contain the outposts of the respective Nordic Lutheran churches (e.g. the Norwegian Sjømannskirken, the Church of Sweden Abroad and Finnish Seamen's Mission) to provide aid, social opportunities, and pastoral care for expatriate pensioners, tourists and visiting seamen in their own language.
 There are several Nordic churches in London and other cities internationally.